aminnairi/kryptonian/README.md

     response: Kryptonian.Kalel.array({
       message: "Response is not a array",
       rules: [],
-      schema: Kryptonian.Kalel.text({
+      schema: Kryptonian.Kalel.string({
-        message: "Response is not a array of text",
+        message: "Response is not a array of string",
         rules: []
       })
     })